informatics-isi-edu/webauthn/doc/HOWTO_accept_oauth_headers.md

 ## Adding a host-specific Deriva scope

-If you want, you can create separate scopes for each individual
+You can choose to either use one scope for all servers associated with the same Globus client ID (e.g., dev, staging, and production hosts associated with a project), or you can have separate scopes for each host (e.g., have one scope that allows access to the dev server and a different one for the production server).
 There are four steps to adding a host-specific version of an existing scope:

 1. Find the Globus Client ID associated with the Globus client that owns the scope.
 For example, the Deriva scope is owned by the NIH-Commons Globus client; its client id (which you can find at https://auth.globus.org/v2/web/developers) is 0fb084ec-401d-41f4-990e-e236f325010a.